-As we begin 2024, the role of the compensation committee continues to evolve.
+As we begin 2025, the role of the compensation committee continues to evolve.
 All aspects of executive compensation remain a central focus of the committee's responsibilities.
 This varied menu includes, among other things, designing and adopting incentive compensation programs that appropriately align pay with performance, implementing appropriate change in control and severance arrangements, overseeing executive compensation disclosure, and engaging with shareholders on compensation programs.
 In addition to this continuing mandate, the purview of the compensation committee at many companies has been expanded to include oversight of the company's policies and practices relating to broader human capital matters, such as gender pay equity and diversity and inclusion.

-As we enter the 2024 proxy season, compensation committee members are participating more actively than ever in the process of disclosing executive compensation and soliciting shareholder feedback.
-The preparation of the annual proxy statement has evolved into a purpose-driven collaboration among management, the compensation committee, the compensation consultant, and external legal counsel in an effort to produce a document that serves as an executive compensation mission statement, state-of-the-union update on the performance of the business, catalogue of shareholder engagement efforts, and, last but not least, a detailed disclosure document that must comply with technical disclosure rules, the scope and breadth of which are constantly expanding.
+As we enter the 2025 proxy season, compensation committee members are participating more actively than ever in the process of disclosing executive compensation and soliciting shareholder feedback.
+The preparation of the annual proxy statement has evolved into a purpose-driven collaboration among management, the compensation committee, the compensation consultant, and external legal counsel to produce a document that serves as an executive compensation mission statement, state-of-the-union update on the performance of the business, and catalogue of shareholder engagement efforts, while at the same time complying with technical disclosure rules, the scope and breadth of which are constantly expanding.